 |The right to lodge a complaint with a supervisory authority.||You can lodge a complaint with the ICO by emailing email@example.com|

-|The source of the personal data.||You can request the information in relation to the source of your personal data by emailing MyInfo@DataOnDemand.co.uk.
-More information can be found above under the header ‘How can you access the information we hold about you?’|
+|The source of the personal data.||You can request the information in relation to the source of your personal data by emailing MyInfo@DataOnDemand.co.uk|

 |The details of the existence of automated decision-making, including profiling.||Refer to the section on this page entitled ‘How we process the data.’|

 Right to access

 |The right of access, commonly referred to as subject access, gives individuals the right to obtain a copy of their personal data as well as other supplementary information.
 It helps individuals to understand how and why you are using their data, and check you are doing it lawfully.||You can contact us at MyInfo@DataOnDemand.co.uk to confirm if we are processing your data or to request a copy of the data that we hold and any supplementary information that you are entitled to.
-You can also call us directly on 01134 266 550 with the same request.
-More information can be found above under the header ‘How can you access the information we hold about you?’|
+You can also call us directly on 01134 266 550 with the same request|

 Right to rectification

 |Under Article 16 of the GDPR individuals have the right to have inaccurate personal data rectified.
 An individual may also be able to have incomplete personal data completed – although this will depend on the purposes for the processing.
-This may involve providing a supplementary statement to the incomplete data||You can contact us at MyInfo@DataOnDemand.co.uk to request to have inaccurate data rectifed or to have incomplete data completed.
+This may involve providing a supplementary statement to the incomplete data||You can contact us at MyInfo@DataOnDemand.co.uk to request to have inaccurate data rectified or to have incomplete data completed.
 You can also call us directly on 01134 266 550 with the same request.|